 Cooke Country Electric Cooperative serves communities in the north central region of Texas.
 This coop does not offer solar rebates but does offer other rebates for energy efficiency programs.
 Click here for more info.

-CoServ Electric serves Northern Texas and offers a periodic solar rebate.
-The 2018 rebate (effective June 1st) offers $450/kW DC, with a maximum of $4,500 per residential Member and $30,000 per commercial Member.
-Contact CoServ directly for details or check this page for updates.
+CoServ Electric serves Northern Texas and offers a periodic solar rebate that is typically released in June.
+The 2018 rebate, which became available on June 1st and ran out of funds in late October, offered $450/kW DC, with a maximum of $4,500 per residential Member and $30,000 per commercial Member.

 CPS Energy serves the San Antonio area.
 There is a solar rebate available, at $0.60 per watt.
 There are some requirements, which can be found here.